G-Oelgaard/Language_Analytics_Final_Assignment/README.md

 ## ------ REPO STRUCTURE ------
 "src" FOLDER:
-- This folder contains the .py script.
+- This folder contains the .py script and .rmd webscraping script

 "in" FOLDER:
 - This is where the data used in the script should be placed.
 Ie. where the the "last_statement_texas.csv" file should be placed.